retrozy1/Gimloader/README.md

 ## Usage

 At any point, you can open the Gimloader menu by pressing `Alt + P` when in Gimkit or by clicking the wrench icon that is added to most pages.
-Once in the Gimloader menu, you can create or import plugins with the two buttons at the top.
-You can also easily download official plugins [here](https://gimloader.github.io/plugins) with a single click.
+The Gimloader menu allows you to manage your plugins, and configure any hotkeys or settings that they may have.
+At any point, you can browse the official plugins with the "Official Plugins" button on the top right of the plugins tab, or you can look through the [List of Plugins](https://gimloader.github.io/plugins/).

-The Gimloader menu also allows you to manage libraries, which are bits of code that multiple plugins rely on, as well as configure hotkeys for certain plugins.
+You can also install plugins from other developers or create your own.

 ## Development